pegaheinaliyan/new-free-book-/README.md

-This App is made to help people find freeBook
+This App is made to help people find free books

 It's simply a library which get its book from people who wants to share their books.